foughtmoss/multiagent-rl/README.md

 The experiment confirm that a Q-learning agent with a minimal state representation is capable of inferring and adopting opponent-specific strategies without any prior knowledge of the partner’s type.

+---

+## Design Phase 2

+### New Agents
+To have more complex strategies I added new types of agents in addition to the old ones:
+- **Unforgiving**: cooperates until the partner defect once, after that single defection it switches permanently to defection against that partner.
+- **Pheromones**: combines local signaling with conditional cooperation.
+- **Tit-for-Tat**: extends learner state by memorizing the last `h` actions of each partner.

+### Spatial Environment